saminiir/saminiir.github.io/_drafts/2016-01-17-gems-from-the-manpage-trenches.markdown

 permalink: gems-from-man-page-trenches/
 ---

 I'm a big fan of UNIX man pages[^1].
-They are almost without exception well-written and concise, and the intuition you gain for particular topics when you browse through the man pages is well worth the effort.
-In contrast, some developers shoot straight to googling something like "How to print date with format in Linux".
+They are almost without exception well-written and concise, and the intuition you gain for particular topics as you browse through the man pages is well worth the effort.
+In contrast, many developers shoot straight to googling the answer for the problem at hand.

-I argue this is counter-intuitive - one ends up with poor StackOverflow answers and the intended use of applications is often left out.
-Even the "I don't have time for reading through pages of man pages" argument does not hold, since that just stems out of lack of routine with the UNIX environment.
+I argue this is counter-intuitive - one ends up with poor-quality StackOverflow answers and the intended use of applications is often left as a mystery to the developer.

+Even the "I don't have time for reading through pages of manuals" argument does not hold, since there's a learning curve involved in navigating man pages - the more you do it, the better you become at it.

-Without further ado, here's some funny and interesting parts I've discovered in man pages:
+Anyway, this post is about funny bits I've found in man pages.
+Without further ado, here's some of them, in no particular order:

 The manpage for gnupg has
 {% highlight bash %}